TheSoundOfAIOSR/rg_text_to_sound/playground/mirco_nani/tts_pipeline/guides/extending_tts_pipeline.md

 * ``` WaterfallDimensionalityReducer ```

-In order to use a custom model, one of these three classes needs to be extended and it abstract methids need to be implemented with correct input/output signatures.
+In order to use a custom model, one of these three classes needs to be extended and its abstract methods need to be implemented with correct input/output signatures.

 Let's implement a custom WaterfallEmbedder that will use Google's "Universal Sentence Encoder" from tf.hub to embed text informations